Donna

-You upload your syllabi.
-Donna extracts every deadline, learns how long each kind of assignment takes you, and builds a weekly schedule that fits around classes, sleep, and the things you won't give up.
+Donna is an academic planner for college students.
+You upload your syllabi, Donna extracts every deadline, learns how long each kind of assignment takes you, and builds a weekly schedule that fits around classes, sleep, and the things you won't give up.
 Ask it "can I take Friday night off?" and instead of guessing, it re-solves and tells you exactly what would break.
+Approved blocks become real Google Calendar events.

 Scheduling is a mixed-integer program solved with CP-SAT: